Edu-Silva95/Edu-Silva95/README.md

 ## 💼 What I'm Looking For

-I'm currently looking for opportunities as a Full-Stack Web Developer where I can contribute to real-world projects, continue learning, and grow alongside an experienced team.
+I'm currently looking for opportunities as a Front-End or Full-Stack Web Developer where I can contribute to real-world projects, continue learning, and grow alongside an experienced team.

 ---